Skip to main content

 Multiplayer head-to-head: two or more players open the same case at the same time, highest outcome value wins the combined pot.
 Expected value is roughly equivalent to opening the cases solo (minus whatever the platform takes off the top), but the winner-take-all structure produces much higher variance.
 It's the format that drives most of the social/leaderboard activity.

-From personal experience across other case sites, this is also the format most likely to wreck a session bankroll fast.
+Across other case sites, this is also the format most likely to wreck a session bankroll fast.

 Coinflip